1965 Carmel mid-air collision: Eastern Air Lines Flight 853

 It was obvious to the pilots that the Constellation was badly damaged and that they needed to make an emergency landing.
 However, they were over mainly wooded terrain on the Connecticut-New York border, and the few fields were surrounded by stone walls, sited on sloping terrain, and not large enough.
-Captain White advised the passengers that there had been a collision, that the aircraft was out of control, and that a crash landing would be made.
+Captain White advised the passengers that the aircraft was out of control, and that a crash landing would be made.